schourode/canonicalize/README.md

     routes.Canonicalize().Www().Lowercase().NoTrailingSlash();

-The line above adds a `CanonicalizeRoute` to your routing table and adds three rules to its configuration.
-Remove any rule you do not require, and use IntelliSense to explore what other rules are available or consult the list below.
+The line above adds a `CanonicalizeRoute` to your routing table and adds three canonicalization strategies to its configuration.
+Remove any strategy you do not require, and use IntelliSense to explore what other strategies are available or consult the list below.

-## Built-in rules
+## Built-in strategies

 * `Lowercase` will ensure that all characters in the path are lowercase.
 * `Www / NoWww` will redirect from example.com to www.example.com or vice versa.
 * `TrailingSlash / NoTrailingSlash` will add or remove a trailing slash from the path.

-## Custom rules
+## Custom strategies

-Defining your own URL canonicalization rules requires you to implement the one-method `IRule` interface.
+Defining your own URL canonicalization strategies requires you to implement the one-method `IUrlStrategy` interface.
 Then use the more verbose route setup syntax:

-    routes.Add(new CanonicalizeRoute(new WwwRule(), new CustomRule()));
+    routes.Add(new CanonicalizeRoute(new Lowercase(), new CustomStrategy()));

-In order to enable fluent configuration with your new rule, you must also add an extension method to `CanonicalizeRouteBuilder`.
-If you find that your rule might be useful for others, consider sending in a patch.
+In order to enable fluent configuration with your new strategy, you must also add an extension method to `CanonicalizeRouteBuilder`.
+If you find that your strategy might be useful for others, consider sending in a patch.

 ## License